On April 1st, I went for a short walk to watch some Florida marsh hens rustle through the reeds and cackle at the wind.

 The Gift of Surrender

-When I checked into Duke for my 4th round of patching, I was no longer nervous for the procedures.
+When I checked into Duke for that last round of patching, I was no longer nervous for the procedures.
 I thought I knew exactly what to expect.
 The blood patches were painful but straightforward.
 I even knew the nurses by name!
 But round four veered far off-script when I had an allergic reaction to the fibrin glue and went into anaphylaxis.
 Fuchsia from head to toe, my heart racing, eyes swollen shut and throat beginning to constrict, I received IV steroids and then an epinephrine jab in the leg.

 I’ve never needed to carry an EpiPen or had allergies before.
 The experience of anaphylaxis was both surreal and scary, but I am sharing for one main reason: in the midst of all the commotion, I felt complete calm.
 Though my body was shaking wildly from the epinephrine, my mind was steady.

+Later that day, my doctor asked me if I was calm due to shock.
+But it wasn’t that at all.
+I felt deeply at peace with the prospect of dying.
 I felt no big regrets, only the small nagging ache of specific time wasted that I wished I could undo.
 I pursued a life that excited me, and I built a business I loved.
 I stuck to my standards and wrote pieces I was proud of.
 Somehow, these things brought in an incredible community of readers who supported my work and found value in it.
 Of course I preferred to live, but if this was the end, I was ok with that.

 At the end of last year’s post, I wrote that the lesson for that year was one of acceptance.
 After almost a decade of being a digital nomad, I settled down in Oaxaca and put down some roots in a delicious city I loved.